aiven/aiven-docs/docs/products/opensearch/howto/migrate-snapshot-data-opensearch.md

 :::note
 When creating the snapshot, set `include_global_state: true` to include the global state, which contains important metadata like aliases and templates.
-If the snapshot doesn’t include the global state, setting `include_global_state: true` during migration won’t work.
+If the snapshot does not include the global state, setting `include_global_state: true` during migration will not work.
 For more details, see
 [Reapply ISM policies after snapshot restore](/docs/products/opensearch/howto/migrate-ism-policies.md).
 :::